-WASHINGTON -- FEMA announced that federal disaster assistance has been made available to the state of Tennessee to supplement state and local recovery efforts in the areas affected by severe storms, tornadoes and flooding from March 25 – April 3, 2021.
+WASHINGTON -- FEMA announced that federal disaster assistance has been made available to the state of Tennessee to supplement recovery efforts in the areas affected by severe storms, straight-line winds and tornado on Aug.
+7, 2023.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Myra M. Shird has been named the Federal Coordinating Officer for federal recovery operations in the affected areas.
-Additional designations may be made at a later date if warranted by the results of damage assessments.
+Yolanda J. Jackson has been named the Federal Coordinating Officer for federal recovery operations in the affected areas.
+Additional designations may be made at a later date if warranted by the results of further damage assessments.